karencfisher/simple-chat/readme.md

 Use at your risk. ;) And if you do dare ;), and encounter any issue/bug/suggestion, feel free to open an issue.
 I'd appreciate the feedback.

-1) Clone this repository, and change to the new directory
+1) Clone this repository, and change to the new directory.
+(You will need to have LFS installed.)

 ```
 >>> git clone https://github.com/karencfisher/simple-chat.git